 After my confession to Gabriel, the only star’s gravitation that pulled my life’s orbit was family.
-The kids married, got jobs, bought houses and blessed me with grandchildren.
-For seven years hubby and I traveled, not just to the San Francisco Bay Area, Los Angles, New York but Asia, Europe, South America.
+The kids married, got jobs, bought houses, and blessed me with grandchildren.
+For ten years hubby and I traveled, not just to the San Francisco Bay Area, Los Angles, New York but Asia, Europe, South America.
 Life was good.
 A few grey hairs, so what?
 Nothing a hairdresser couldn't fix.

-My period missed, not one month but the next and by the third I knew, puberty in reverse, part of me gone, eggless, post-menopausal.
+My period missed, not one month but the next and by the third I knew, it was puberty in reverse.
+I was an eggless, post-menopausal woman.
 I fretted and checked there were no sprouting lip hairs in the mirror and worried.

 Am I still a woman?

 Compounding my doubts, was hubby's declining libido, from twice a week to once or less, his saddle lacking its firm horn.
 Uninterested in foreplay, it switched from booty to duty call.
 He surreptitiously viewed porn to prep himself for his duty.

 Can I blame him?
 Who wants an old woman?